Dining Room Chairs

 Let us start with comfort.
 It is important when we sit at a table that the table is not too high and the chairs not too low.
-The chairs should let occupants sit up comfortably when eating but also allow them to feel comfortable when they want to push their chair back and relax at the end of the meal.
+Dining room chairs should let occupants sit up comfortably when eating but also allow them to feel comfortable when they want to push their chair back and relax at the end of the meal.
 In Spain, we have a word – ‘sobre mesa’ – for when you stay at the table, sitting back, relaxing with a drink and talking for hours.
 Rather than going off to a smoking room or drawing room after the meal, everyone now stays together at the table.

 If I had more space and fewer young children, I would have gone with the Magnus Long Dining Room chair – the armrests are especially comfortable at long meals.
 However, with my children, I decided I could deal with the velvet by raising my eyebrows slightly and giving them ‘The Look’, but giving them a place to rest their honey-covered fingers was too risky!

 If you have a very bright dining room with lots of natural light coming in, for example, you might think you need less artificial light.
 Wrong.
 The more natural light, the more compensation you need with artificial light.
 For your dining room, lighting is an integral part of creating the right atmosphere.
 You might want to have the ability to change from romantic to dramatic scenes – you definitely will want your guests and family to appreciate the effort and work that have gone into your creation.

-In my latest project in Chelsea, for example, I used deep green for the walls, which I find particularly relaxing; the varese curtains are shocking in colour but relaxing with their deep velvety texture.
+In my latest period project remodel in Chelsea, for example, I used deep green for the walls, which I find particularly relaxing; the Varese curtains are shocking in colour but relaxing with their deep velvety texture.
 The chandelier made out of bottles is always a good conversation starter.
 Wilson, Stephens and Jones is a fantastic place to find decorative items – recently I bought some fantastic yellow and green bowls there.
 Whatever you decide to go with, the right combination of decorations can help you achieve what you want in your perfectly imperfect dining room.